Matthew Slater: 2018

-2019 season
+2019

-During a Week 4 16-10 road victory over the Buffalo Bills, Slater scored his first NFL touchdown on an 11-yard blocked punt return.
-In Week 12, he had his first career blocked punt, which led to an offensive touchdown, in a 13-9 win over the Dallas Cowboys, earning AFC Special Teams Player of the Week honors.
+During a Week 4 16–10 road victory over the Buffalo Bills, Slater scored his first and only NFL touchdown on an 11-yard blocked punt return.
+During Week 12, Slater had his first career blocked punt, which led to an offensive touchdown, in a 13–9 victory over the Dallas Cowboys, earning AFC Special Teams Player of the Week honors.
 Slater was named to his eighth Pro Bowl, breaking Steve Tasker's record for the most special teams Pro Bowl honors in NFL history.

-2020 season
+2020

 On March 13, 2020, Slater signed a two-year contract extension with the Patriots.
 With quarterback Tom Brady's departure and the release of placekicker Stephen Gostkowski, Slater became the longest active member of the Patriots.
-On December 21, 2020, he was named to the 2020 Pro Bowl, extending his own NFL record for most special teams Pro Bowl honors, with nine selections.
+On December 21, he was named to the 2020 Pro Bowl, extending his own NFL record for most special teams Pro Bowl honors, with nine selections.

-2021 season
+2021

 Slater was a standout on special teams once more in the 2021 season.
-He ended the year with 11 tackles in the regular season while adding another two in the Patriots' Wild Card loss to the Buffalo Bills.
-Slater made his 10th Pro Bowl and was a Second-team All-Pro selection for the third time in his career.
+He ended the year with 11 tackles in the regular season in all 17 regular season games while adding another two in the Patriots' Wild Card Round loss to the Bills.
+Slater made his tenth Pro Bowl and was a Second-team All-Pro selection for the third time in his career.

-2022 season
+2022

 On March 14, 2022, Slater signed a one-year contract extension with the Patriots.
+He played in all 17 games, appearing in a large majority of the special teams snaps over the season.

-2023 season
+2023

-Slater signed a one-year contract extension on February 17, 2023.
+Slater signed another one-year contract extension on February 17, 2023.

+When then-head coach of the Patriots, Bill Belichick, was asked who the greatest player at each phase of the game was, he said that Slater was the greatest in the special teams department.

+Retirement

+On February 20, 2024, Slater announced his retirement from football.

+Coaching career

+During the 2024 offseason, Slater was hired by the New England Patriots new head coach Jerod Mayo to be on his staff in a "right-hand man" capacity.
+Slater was a teammate of Mayo for his entire career; both were drafted by New England in the 2008 NFL draft.
+Slater's long time as a special teams captain and as an excellent special teams player was used to support Mayo with football team building and player development.
+Mayo later stated that Slater would work as one of his advisors with his official title being "special assistant to the head coach".
+Slater was not retained after Mayo's firing and the hiring of new head coach Mike Vrabel.